 What’s next?
 I am asked.
 I am asked this a lot.
 I have no idea.
 The future, I have been told, will attend to itself.

 I can’t leave this house without deep gratitude, however.
 I knew an estate would materialise around us with its tight gaps and high fences.
 I knew that it I would never be able to survive in its hem.
 But provided a shelter when we needed it most.
-And as I packed this place into boxes, the ghosts shook free and reminded me of its story, which I tapped out in a list:

 I wandered through the rooms and talked to ghosts, leaned against the wall in the kitchen, watching two and a half years of realities blur simultaneously, breath caught, searching for something to hold onto.